RDA BGLAP Region

 Jobs growth in the sector in South Australia averaged 1.4% p.a. over the decade and 2.1% p.a. in recent years.

-In 2016, the most over-represented industries* in the BGLAP Agribusiness Sector were Poultry Farming (eggs) (5.5x the South Australia average share of Agribusiness Sector jobs) and Horse Farming.
+In 2021, the most over-represented industries* in the BGLAP Agribusiness Sector were Prepared Animal and Bird Feed Manufacturing (9x the South Australia average share of Agribusiness Sector jobs), Horse Farming and Poultry Farming (eggs).

 * Over-represented means a higher share of local workers are in this industry/occupation compared to the benchmark average.